Our Staff

 hilary.cunningham@newportbay.org

 Hilary Cunningham spent many childhood afternoons sitting in her parents’ avocado tree.
 Her love of nature was later reinforced on family vacations to botanical gardens and on school trips to AstroCamp, Catalina Island, and Olympic National Park.
 Inspired by these experiences and by her high school biology teacher, she went on to study Plant Biology at UC Irvine.
 But she was always fascinated by many other subjects too and ended up staying at UCI for a decade to obtain a B.S. in Plant Biology, a B.F.A. in Dance Performance, a B.A. in Anthropology, a minor in Linguistics, and an M.A. in Cognitive Science.
-After gaining experience managing volunteers and staff at the Segerstrom Center for the Arts, her desire to get back into nature brought her to Newport Bay Conservancy.
-As Volunteer Development Specialist since 2018, her role continues to expand, becoming full time Community Programs Administrator in Summer 2021.
-Hilary is excited to continue her work training our invaluable volunteers and integrating them into any number of NBC’s programs that she arranges to preserve, protect, and educate the public about the Upper Newport Bay.
+After gaining experience managing volunteers and staff at the Segerstrom Center for the Arts, her desire to get back into nature brought her to Newport Bay Conservancy in 2017.
+Originally brought on to oversee the volunteer program, her role has continued to expand, becoming Education Manager in 2024.
+Hilary is excited to continue her work training our invaluable volunteers, integrating them into our programs, and managing educational staff and programming to preserve, protect, and educate the public about the Upper Newport Bay.

 Chris Fabela – Habitat Restoration Coordinator